haidongx/des-fire/README.md

 # Set up dependencies

 ## Use Maven
-1. Git pull
+1. Download dependency source code
   * [HaidongXue/2d-cellular-automata-presentation](https://github.com/HaidongXue/2d-cellular-automata-presentation.git)
   * [HaidongXue/des](https://github.com/HaidongXue/des.git)
-2. Maven insall all of the above
+2. Run Maven install to build these dependencies and add them to local Maven repo.
-3. Maven download dependencies for this project
+3. Use Maven to download dependencies for this project.
+The POM file has already been configured to download the above dependecies from the local repo.

 ## Use other methods
 One may also set up dependencies by other methods, e.g. package and add each of them as a jar file.